 Chiron’s placement describes the wound that does not fully heal but becomes your deepest teaching material.
 Chiron takes approximately 50.7 years to complete one orbit and spends between 1.5 and 8 years in each sign depending on its elliptical path, which means Chiron is deeply generational as well as personal.

 The house and sign of your Chiron tell you where the wound lives and what form it takes.
 The aspects to Chiron tell you which other parts of your psyche are most tangled up with that wound.
-For a full breakdown of Chiron by sign and house, see the dedicated Chiron in Astrology guide.
+If Chiron is in the 7th house, the wound may surface through partnership and rejection sensitivity.
+If it is in the 10th, visibility, competence, and public judgment may carry the charge.
+The practical question is not “How do I get rid of this?”
+It is “How do I stop letting this wound make every decision for me?”

 The Outer Planet Shadow Signatures

-This is the territory most shadow work guides skip.
-Your outer planet placements (Saturn, Uranus, Neptune, Pluto) each carry a specific shadow mode a way the planet’s energy operates when it has not been brought into conscious awareness.
+This layer matters because outer planets describe patterns that can feel larger than ordinary personality traits.
+Your outer planet placements (Saturn, Uranus, Neptune, Pluto) each carry a specific shadow mode: a way the planet’s energy operates when it has not been brought into conscious awareness.

 | Planet | Shadow Expression | Integrated Expression |